 - The two types of Kill-Switches (Application vs. System)

-- How to create a kill-switch (if your provider doesn’t offer one)
+- How to create a your own kill-switch

 - How to restore Internet Access after kill-switch activates